 The members of senior executive team, subject to the control and supervision of the Board, collectively have direct charge of all business activities of the Bank.
 They are responsible for the implementation of the policies set by the Board of Directors.
-The following is a list of the Bank's executive officers as of December 31, 2023:
+The following is a list of the Bank's executive officers as of February 29, 2024:

-SENIOR EXECUTIVE TEAM Joel T. Carranto 53, Filipino Senior Vice President Branch Banking Group Head Maybank Philippines Inc - Former Community Distribution Head Security Bank - Former Area Business Manager/Region Head OIC Premiere Development Bank - Former Branch Banking Group Head Eastwest Bank - Former Branch Manager AMWAL - Former Sr. Financial Sales Consultant RCBC - Former Branch Center Manager, Former Account Officer, Former Senior Marketing Assistant, Former Branch Officer-at-Large, Former Branch Operations officer, Former Teller, Former Bookkeeper Mary Assumpta Gail C. Bautista 49, Filipino Senior Vice President AV Santiago Development Corp - Treasurer Deutsche Bank - Former Vice President/ Former Corporate Cash Management Head, Senior Relationship Manager BDO/Equitable PCI Bank - Former Cash Management Sales and Marketing Department Head
+SENIOR EXECUTIVE TEAM Mary Assumpta Gail C. Bautista 49, Filipino Senior Vice President AV Santiago Development Corp - Treasurer Deutsche Bank - Former Vice President/ Former Corporate Cash Management Head, Senior Relationship Manager BDO/Equitable PCI Bank - Former Cash Management Sales and Marketing Department Head